kedacore/keda/README.md

 If you want to change KEDA's behaviour, or if you have created a new scaler (more docs on this to come) and you want to deploy it as part of KEDA.
 Do the following:
 1. Make your change in the code.
-2. Open the terminal and go to the root of the source code, then build a docker image of KEDA by running `docker build . -t [choose a unique tag for your custom image]`
+2. In terminal, create an environment variable `IMAGE_TAG` and assign it a value for your preference, this tag will be used when creating the operator image that will run KEDA.
+***Note***: make sure it doesn't clash with the official tags of KEDA containers in DockerHub.
+3. Still in terminal, run `make build` at the root of the source code.
+This will also build the docker image for the KEDA operator that you can deploy to your local cluster.
+It will use the tag you used in step 2.
-3. In the terminal, navigate to the `chart/keda` folder, and run the following command (don't forget to replace the placeholder text in the command) `helm install . --set image.repository=[tag used in step 2],image.pullPolicy=IfNotPresent`.
+4. Still in terminal, navigate to the `chart/keda` folder, and run the following command (don't forget to replace the placeholder text in the command) `helm install . --set image.repository=[tag used in step 2],image.pullPolicy=IfNotPresent`.

-The last step assumes that you have `helm` already installed in the cluster.
-In this step we install the helm chart, and we susbtitute the image with the image we built in step 2.
-Notice that we are also overriding the image PullPolice to `IfNotPresent` since this is a local cluster.
+In the last step we are using the image we just create by running step 3.
+Notice that we are also overriding the image PullPolice to `IfNotPresent` since this is a local cluster, this is important to do, otherwise, Kubernetes will try to pull the image from Docker Hub from the internet and will complain about not finidng it.

 # Contributing